thefinitemonkey/fend-maps-using-marker/README.md

 # FEND Project 7 (Maps)

 ## Overview
-This is and end-to-end walkthrough of building Project 7 (Maps) in Udacity's Front End Nano-Degree program.
-This project uses React along with some APIs and other external dependencies.
-Namely:
+This is an alternative version of the final code from the FEND Project 7 walkthrough available at fend-maps-walkthrough.
+This was created to illustrate how the project can be done using the <Marker> component from google-maps-react and still fulfill all the rubric requirements.
+Other elements have been simplified as well so it does only what is necessary to pass.

+This code utilizes the following components and services beyond the standard React library:

 * Google Maps
 * FourSquare